-Investors should be aware of the risks of the Sub-Funds including, but not limited to, the risks described in the "SPECIAL CONSIDERATIONS AND RISK FACTORS" section of the Prospectus and in particular to the specific risk factors listed below.
-Investment in the Sub-Funds is suitable only for persons who are in a position to take such a risk.
-There can be no assurance that a Sub-Fund will achieve its investment objective.
+Investors should be aware of the risks of the Sub-Fund including, but not limited to, the risks described in the "SPECIAL CONSIDERATIONS AND RISK FACTORS" section of the Prospectus and in particular to the specific risk factors listed below.
+Investment in the Sub-Fund is suitable only for persons who are in a position to take such a risk.